neoking89/owlsight/README.md

 - Access backend functionality through the API using "from owlsight import ..."
 - Added default functions to the Python interpreter, starting with the "owl_" suffix.
-- More features available when using GGUF models from the command line.
+- More configurations available when using GGUF models from the command line.

+**1.3.x**

+- Add `owl_history` function to python interpeter for directly accessing model chathistory.
+- Improved validation when loading a configurationfile.
+- Added validation for retrying a codeblock from an error.
+This configuration is called `prompt_retry_on_error`